 Founded in 1733, Charlton Orchards Farm & Winery is a 94 acre farm with over 35 apple varietals.
 The Benjamins purchased the land to continue the long-standing traditions of the farm, which today supplies the area with apples, peaches, pears, plums, blueberries, strawberries, raspberries, blackberries, pumpkins and vegetables—all sold in the original farm stand.

 Discovery of orchards across Central Mass. doesn't stop at pick-your-own.
-There are plenty more apple-flavored adventures to be explored (and tasted)—like apple wine at Brookfield Orchards and cider doughnuts at virtually all farm locales.
+There are plenty more apple-flavored adventures to be explored (and tasted)—like sparkling cider at Brookfield Orchards and cider doughnuts at virtually all farm locales.